Bidding combinatorial games: Outcomes in bidding games

-We must present a Left strategy that beats every Right strategy in the game $(G, p+1)$.
-Suppose that Left bids $\ell$ in the game $(G, p+1)$.
+{\bf Case 1:} Suppose that Left wins $(G,p)$ by bidding $0\le \ell\le p$.
+Then, she knows that: \begin{enumerate}[A)] \item If $\ell>0$, there is a Left option, $G^L$, such that $o(G^L,p-\ell)=\L$; \item For all Right options, $G^R$, $o(G^R,p+r)=\L$, if $r>\ell$; \item For all Right options, $G^R$, $o(G^R,\rwhat {p+r})=\L$, if $r\ge \ell$.
+This case is a tie, or Right includes the marker in the bid. \end{enumerate} We must present a Left strategy that beats every Right strategy in the game $(G, p+1)$.
+Left bids the same $\ell$ in the game $(G, p+1)$ as she was bidding in the game $(G, p)$.
 Then, by induction on the birthday of the game tree:\\